tylermystery/builder/spec_sheet.md

 #### For the AI (My Responsibilities)
 1.  **Maintain Functionality:** I will ensure that any code modifications do not break existing, working features.
 2.  **Standard Code Blocks:** I will provide all code in standard text blocks (no special UI) for easy copying and pasting.
+3.  **Provide Complete Files:** I will always provide the entire content of any modified file to ensure simple and accurate updates.
-3.  **Versioning & Logs:** I will diligently update the version number and changelog at the top of every file I modify.
+4.  **Versioning & Logs:** I will diligently update the version number and changelog at the top of every file I modify.
-4.  **Holistic Analysis:** I will always review the entire project source to understand the full context before making changes.
+5.  **Holistic Analysis:** I will always review the entire project source to understand the full context before making changes.
-5.  **Methodical Approach:** I will address one primary goal at a time to ensure focused and accurate results.
+6.  **Methodical Approach:** I will address one primary goal at a time to ensure focused and accurate results.

 #### For the Human (Your Responsibilities)
 1.  **Provide Complete Source:** Always provide the full, updated project source using the built-in export tool.
 This ensures I have the complete context.